The Brier School

 All students should understand the full range of learning opportunities that are available to them.
 This includes both academic and vocational routes and learning in colleges, universities and in the workplace.

-• KS4 Children in Opals and Sapphires attend Halesowen College once a week and undertake a two-year programme studying either Animal Care, Music Technology or Drama.
+• KS4 Children in Opals and Sapphires attend Halesowen College once a week and undertake a two-year programme studying either Animal Care, Music Technology, Hair and Beauty or Drama.

 • Parents have been given information regarding the local offer and have been advised to complete post-16 visits from year 10.
 This has also been supported by Connexions.